Hit enter to search or ESC to close

 Whaling

-Whaling is a kind of phishing where hackers target the “big phish” – specifically managers and senior executives.
-These high-profile targets typically have access to more information and consequently the payoff may be bigger.
-Whaling can be used to try and fast track executive sign-off on a payment.
+Whaling is a kind of phishing where hackers target the “big phish” – specifically, managers and senior executives.
+These high-profile targets typically have access to more information, and consequently, the potential financial loss or data breach may be bigger.

 • If, for example, an employee receives an email claiming to be from a manager asking for a payment to be made or to send personal information, they should not complete the request until it is confirmed as a genuine request.